conda-forge/conda-forge.github.io/docs/maintainer/infrastructure.md

 ### MSVC compiler on Windows

-Conda-forge is not allowed to redistribute the MSVC compiler used on Windows, and therefore only provides the activation scripts for an externally installed compiler.
+conda-forge is not allowed to redistribute the MSVC compiler used on Windows, and therefore only provides the activation scripts for an externally installed compiler.
 Users who wish to compile code using MSVC, both for local use and feedstock builds, have to install Microsoft Visual Studio manually.